Over 86% of Nigerians lack access to safe drinking water — UNICEF

 - 0

-UNICEF has expressed concern over the shortage of potable water in Nigeria, saying that over 86% of Nigerians lack access to a safely managed drinking water source.
+UNICEF has expressed concern over the shortage of potable water in Nigeria, saying over 86 per cent of Nigerians lack access to a safely managed drinking water source.

-According to UNICEF Representative in Nigeria, Peter Hawks, “only nine litres of water on average is available to a Nigerian daily.”
+UNICEF Representative in Nigeria, Peter Hawks, said in a statement that though 73 per cent of the country’s population had access to a water source, only nine litres of water on average was available to a Nigerian daily.

-The statement read in part:”At the current rate, the country will miss the SDG targets on people’s access to water, unless there is a strong commitment and appropriate action taken by all stakeholders.
+The statement read: “At the current rate, the country will miss the SDG targets on people’s access to water, unless there is a strong commitment and appropriate action taken by all stakeholders.

 “While the impact of water scarcity can be felt by all, no one suffers more than the most vulnerable children.

-“We have to act now both to address the water crisis in Nigeria to prevent it from getting worse and if we want to meet the SDGs,” said Peter Hawkins.
+“We have to act now both to address the water crisis in Nigeria to prevent it from getting worse and if we want to meet the SDGs.

 “We can only achieve water security for every Nigerian – including the Nigerian child – through innovation, investment and collaboration, and by ensuring services are sustainable and well-managed.
 We must act – for the sake of our children and our planet.”

-UNICEF further noted that according to its latest analysis, globally, more than 1.42 billion people – including 450 million children – are living in areas of high or extremely high water vulnerability.
+UNICEF further noted that according to its latest analysis, globally, more than 1.42 billion people, including 450 million children, were living in areas of high or extremely high water vulnerability.

-“This means that 1 in 5 children worldwide does not have enough water to meet their everyday needs”, UNICEF said.
+UNICEF stated: “This means that 1 in 5 children worldwide does not have enough water to meet their everyday needs.

 “Children in 37 ‘hotspot’ countries face especially dire circumstances, in terms of absolute numbers, the proportions of children affected, and where global resources, support and urgent action must be mobilised.